ogroth/tf-gqn/README.md

 - macOS High Sierra 10.13.6 with Python 3.5.2.

-The major software requiremets can be installed on an Ubuntu machine via:
+The major software requirements can be installed on an Ubuntu machine via:

 ```bash
 $ sudo apt-get install python3-pip python3-dev virtualenv